Fondation Carmignac: Collection

 The Carmignac corporate collection comprises over 250 works from the 20th and 21st centuries, with a focus on pop art and the German Expressionist School.
 The collection includes pieces by various artists, such as Andy Warhol, Jean-Michel Basquiat, Roy Lichtenstein, Gerhard Richter, Andreas Gursky, Keith Haring, Martial Raysse, Zhang Huan, Korakrit Ayunanondchaï, Richard Prince, and Sterling Ruby.

 Several commissioned works were created for Porquerolles, including Ugo Rondinone's Four Seasons (2018), a ring of silver heads, and Olaf Breuning's Mother Nature (2018), a large red-haired face.

 The Carmignac Photojournalism Award

 The Carmignac Photojournalism Award was established in 2009 and is directed by Emeric Glayse.
-It offers a €50,000 research grant to support the creation of an investigative photographic report on regions where fundamental rights are threatened.
+It offers a €50,000 research grant to support the creation of an investigative photographic report on regions where fundamental rights are threatened and zones are largely ignored by mainstream media.
 The winner's reportage is exhibited in a traveling exhibition and published in a monograph.
 The 2016 Photojournalism Award retrospective at Saatchi Gallery was the most visited photojournalism exhibition.
-Past winners include Kai Wiedenhöfer, Massimo Berruti, Robin Hammond, Davide Monteleone, Newsha Tavakolian, Christophe Gin, Narciso Contreras, Lizzie Sadin, Yuri Kozyrev, Kadir van Lohuizen, and Tommaso Protti.
-The 11th edition of the award is dedicated to the Democratic Republic of the Congo.